Ethical Code of Axon

 The Editor-in-Chief and the Editorial Board of Axon alone are responsible for the decision to publish the articles submitted.

-Submitted articles will be sent to at least two reviewers.
+Submitted articles, after having been checked for plagiarism by means of the anti-plagiarism software Compilatio that is used by the University and is made available to us, will be sent to at least two reviewers.
 Final acceptance presumes the implementation of possible amendments, as required by the reviewers and under the supervision of the Axon Editors.

 The Axon Editors and Editorial Board must evaluate each submitted paper in compliance with the Journalʼs policy, i.e. exclusively on the basis of its scientific content, without discrimination of race, sex, gender, creed, ethnic origin, citizenship, or the scientific, academic and political position of the Authors.